Galen: The Antonine Plague

-The Antonine Plague was named after Marcus Aurelius’ family name of Antoninus.
+The Antonine Plague was named after Marcus Aurelius' family name of Antoninus.
 It was also known as the Plague of Galen and held an important place in medicinal history because of its association with Galen.
 He had first-hand knowledge of the disease, and was present in Rome when it first struck in 166, and was also present in the winter of 168–69 during an outbreak among troops stationed at Aquileia.
 He had experience with the epidemic, referring to it as very long lasting, and described its symptoms and his treatment of it.
-Unfortunately, his references to the plague are scattered and brief.
+His references to the plague are scattered and brief.
 Galen was not trying to present a description of the disease so that it could be recognized in future generations; he was more interested in the treatment and physical effects of the disease.
 For example, in his writings about a young man afflicted with the plague, he concentrated on the treatment of internal and external ulcerations.
 According to Niebuhr, "this pestilence must have raged with incredible fury; it carried off innumerable victims.
 The ancient world never recovered from the blow inflicted upon it by the plague that visited it in the reign of M. Aurelius."

 The mortality rate of the plague was 7–10 percent; the outbreak in 165–168 would have caused approximately 3.5 to 5 million deaths.
 Otto Seeck believes that over half the population of the empire perished.
 J. F. Gilliam believes that the Antonine plague probably caused more deaths than any other epidemic during the empire before the mid-3rd century.
-Although Galen's description is incomplete, it is sufficient to enable a firm identification of the disease as smallpox.
+Although Galen's description is incomplete, it is sufficient to enable a firm identification of the disease as related to smallpox.

 Galen notes that the exanthema covered the victim's entire body and was usually black.
 The exanthem became rough and scabby where there was no ulceration.
 He states that those who were going to survive developed a black exanthem.
 According to Galen, it was black because of a remnant of blood putrefied in a fever blister that was pustular.
 His writings state that raised blisters were present in the Antonine plague, usually in the form of a blistery rash.
 Galen states that the skin rash was close to the one Thucydides described.
 Galen describes symptoms of the alimentary tract via a patient's diarrhea and stools.
 If the stool was very black, the patient died.
 He says that the amount of black stools varied.
 It depended on the severity of the intestinal lesions.
 He observes that in cases where the stool was not black, the black exanthema appeared.
 Galen describes the symptoms of fever, vomiting, fetid breath, catarrh, cough, and ulceration of the larynx and trachea.